andaze/WebCorporate/content/terms/_index.en.md

 footerTitileHidden: true
 description: "You can view the Basic Terms and Conditions of Andaze Ltd."
 ---
+# Terms
-# Content usage conditions
+## Content usage conditions

-## Andaze Ltd corporate site and related sites (hereinafter referred to as “this site”) are operated by Andaze Ltd. (hereinafter referred to as “the Company”) or its agent.
+Andaze Ltd corporate site and related sites (hereinafter referred to as “this site”) are operated by Andaze Ltd. (hereinafter referred to as “the Company”) or its agent.
 In using this site, it is assumed that you have agreed to the following conditions of use.

-**Change of terms of use**
+### Change of terms of use
 We may change the usage conditions of this site without notice and suspend the operation of all or part of the website.

-**Copyright**
+### Copyright
 The copyright of the works posted on this site belongs to the Company, except for contributions based on the contract with the Company.
 It is prohibited to use (including duplication, modification, uploading, posting, transmitting, distributing, license, selling, publishing, etc.) the copyrighted works published on this site, except with the prior consent of our document.
 I will.

-**Prohibited matter**
+### Prohibited matter
 The following acts are prohibited even when using with the prior consent of our document or when using the information posted on this site by private use or any other method explicitly recognized by law To do.

 1. Actions that infringe or may infringe property or privacy of a third party or our company.